 Graduate Associate Appointments

-Other forms of financial assistance in graduate school include paid positions of Graduate Research Associateship (GRA), Graduate Teaching Assistantships (GTA), and Graduate Administrative Assistantships (GAA).
+Other forms of financial assistance in graduate school include paid positions of Graduate Research Associateship (GRA), Graduate Teaching Associateship (GTA), and Graduate Administrative Associateship (GAA).
 These types of appointments may be attached to a specific faculty member and cover tuition and fees while offering a monthly stipend for 20 hours per week of lab activities.
 All admitted PhD students are considered for opportunities of these types, but PhD students are strongly encouraged to contact faculty directly about funding opportunities in their specific labs and areas of research interest early in the application process.

 Most funding is aimed at PhD students.
 The expectation is that the MS is a self-funded degree; however, some MS applicants manage to find funding leads on their own.

 Current BME students have obtained GRAs with our departmental and affiliated graduate faculty.
 Many have earned funding in the form of Fellowship awards from sources such as HHMI, Pelotonia, Ohio Lions, NSF, and NIH.
 More have found GTAs within BME or in University departments such as chemistry, math or in the College of Engineering's first-year engineering program.
 GAAs often can be found at the university libraries and in student service offices.